|1722||Second||Oct 2020||Plant Biosecurity and Product Integrity|

 Adult fall armyworm moths measure 3-4 cm from wingtip to wingtip.
 Female moths are slightly larger than males, although both sexes have a white hindwing with a dark-brown margin.
 Male moths are more patterned and have distinct triangular white spots at the tip and near the centre of each forewing (Figure 4).

-Fall armyworm damage in many crops has similar symptoms to that caused by other larvae.
+Fall armyworm damage by larger larvae in many crops produces similar symptoms on foliage to that caused by other caterpillars and chewing insects.
 If you find crop damage symptoms, carefully examine the plants for larvae to identify which species are present.

 Fall armyworm can complete its life cycle within 23-27 days (from egg laying to the emergence of adult moths), when suitable temperatures and host plants are present.